cac-t-u-s/cac-t-u-s.github.io/pages/write-code.md

 # Writing classes and functions

 Any Lisp function or class can be used in OM# graphical programs.
-However, a specific syntax allows specifing some specific behaviours.
+However, some specific syntax enables additional features.

 > OM# inherits from [OpenMusic](https://openmusic-project.github.io/openmusic/dev/codeforom) the syntax of function and class definitions that follow, so that any code written for OpenMusic can also be loaded and used in OM#.